Salvador Allende: Foreign relations during Allende's presidency

-Salvador Allende openly rejected the influence of the Organization of American States (OAS), a body close to the US government, and the General Agreement on Tariffs and Trade (GATT), which favored the interests of more developed countries.
+Salvador Allende openly rejected the influence of the Organization of American States (OAS), a body close to the United States government, and the General Agreement on Tariffs and Trade (GATT), which favored the interests of more developed countries.
 On the other hand, he was a fervent defender of the United Nations Conference on Trade and Development (UNCTAD), which he considered to be more representative since it allowed economic and trade issues to be negotiated on an equal legal footing.
 In a speech to UNCTAD, he also warned of the policy of the United States, Japan and the European Economic Community to progressively eliminate obstacles to free trade.
-He said that "freeing up trade (...) erases at a stroke the benefits that the Generalised System of Preferences brings to developing countries".
+He said that "freeing up trade ... erases at a stroke the benefits that the Generalised System of Preferences brings to developing countries".

 Allende's Popular Unity government tried to maintain normal relations with the United States.
-But when Chile nationalized its copper industry, the United States government cut off support and increased its support to opposition.
+When Chile nationalized its copper industry, the United States government cut off support and increased its support to the opposition.
 Forced to seek alternative sources of trade and finance, Chile gained commitments from the Soviet Union to invest some $400 million in Chile in the next six years.
+The United States Department of State put it at $115 million from Eastern Europe and $65 million from China, while Soviet and Chilean Popular Unity sources put it at total of $620 million from socialist countries.
+Much of the credit was never utilized, and the Soviets were not willing to subsidize Chile the same way they did for Cuba.

-Allende's government was disappointed that it received far less economic assistance from the USSR than it hoped for.
+Allende's government was disappointed that it received far less economic assistance from the Soviets than it hoped for.
 Trade between the two countries did not significantly increase and the credits were mainly linked to the purchase of Soviet equipment.
-Moreover, credits from the Soviet Union were much less than those provided to the People's Republic of China and countries of Eastern Europe.
-When Allende visited the USSR in late 1972 in search of more aid and additional lines of credit after 3 years, he was turned down.
+Moreover, credits from the Soviet Union were much less than those provided to the People's Republic of China and countries of the Eastern Bloc.
+When Allende visited the Soviet Union in late 1972 in search of more aid and additional lines of credit after three years, he was turned down.